-Here are some examples of our complaints which we receive in a number of ways, including emails, feedback forms and letters, as well as telephone calls, social media and in person.
+Here are some examples of complaints, which we receive in a number of ways, including email, feedback form and letter, to telephone calls, social media and in person.
 Have a look at our Transparency page if you want to know more about complaints.

 |Summary of complaint and date received||Background information||Action taken|

 |The complainant was distressed at the presence of a notice reading ‘The naming of a defendant within this catalogue does not imply guilt’ on the catalogue description.
 This record is a case file of a trial where the defendant was convicted of murder.

 |This note expresses that people should not assume a particular outcome of the trial purely on the basis of a person’s name being mentioned in a catalogue description.
 It is not an assertion that guilty people were innocent or not culpable.||We explained the reasoning behind the use of this note and that we would not be removing it from the description, as it would be impossible to make exceptions to its use consistently or fairly.
 However, we acknowledged that we could and should state the verdict in this case, as mentioned within the physical file itself, and so added the word ‘Convicted’ to this catalogue description.
 We have previously made similar clarifications to other catalogue entries.
 The complainant was happy with this action.|

 |The complainant was dissatisfied to hear that the E179 online database is to be withdrawn.